kuyg0002/assignment_1/README.md

 generated](./Screenshots/3d.png)

 * Ensure Proper Log Formatting: The logs sent to Azure Log Analytics are correctly formatted and include necessary information for effective monitoring.

 ![A screenshot of a computer Description automatically generated](./Screenshots/3e.png)

+![A screenshot of a computer Description automatically generated](./Screenshots/3e.png)